 A well-known practice within the special education field is known as Parent Advocates.
 I am seeking to serve as an Advocate for parents to address concerns of bullying or harassment of their child.
 I have not found anyone who has tried to do this, so this is a new venture.

 While I am a former attorney, I no longer practice law.
 I do sometimes work as a trial consultant for other attorneys.

 The services I offer are not legal services.
 While I understand the regulatory requirements under IDEA and the civil rights laws, the primary focus of my guidance will be grounded in effective bullying prevention practices—not legal requirements.
 If I identify a situation where it would be advisable for a parent to consult with an attorney, I will make an appropriate referral.

 Oregon school leaders can also request assistance in responding to chronic bullying and harassment situations through investigation, mediation, a restorative conference, or assisting in an IEP/504 meeting in a situation where a student with disabilities is being bullied or engaging in bullying.

-I truly believe Oregon’s school leaders and staff do not want to see bullying and harassment occurring in school or online, want to respond effectively. and want all students to feel safe, happy, and successful in school.
+I truly believe Oregon’s school leaders and staff do not want to see bullying and harassment occurring in school or online, want to respond effectively, and want all students to feel safe, happy, and successful in school.
 If a school asks for my assistance for a specific situation, I will seek to engage in coaching to assist key staff in gaining the insight and skills into how they can respond to other situations.

 Contact me at firstname.lastname@example.org for more information.